B83C/fde-rs/README.md

 sudo udevadm control --reload-rules sudo udevadm trigger
 ```
-At this point, the usb device should be discoverable when running programmer.
-Otherwise, you make debug udev events to check whether the permissions are set correctly:
+At this point, the USB device should be discoverable when running the programmer.
+Otherwise, you can debug udev events to check whether the permissions are set correctly:
 ```bash
 udevadm monitor --property --udev
 ```